 - Click Map on the left side of the page.

 - Configure any of the following map settings:

 Group owners can add public items to their groups.
-This means that as a group owner, you could include some basemaps and templates shared to ArcGIS Online by Esri in your Basemap Gallery and Web App templates.
-For example, you could include the World Topographic Map as a basemap and some of the Story Map templates.
+This means that as a group owner, you can include basemaps and app templates shared to ArcGIS Online by Esri in your customized basemap and configurable apps galleries.
+For example, you could include the World Transportation layer in the basemap gallery.

-Choose one of the following options to specify which maps you want Map Viewer, Scene Viewer, and apps in your organization to use as basemaps:
+Choose one of the following options to specify the maps you want Map Viewer, Scene Viewer, and apps in your organization to use as basemaps:

 The Scene Viewer basemap gallery only displays basemaps that are supported in Scene Viewer.

 - Esri default vector basemaps—Choose Esri Default from the drop-down menu and check the Use Esri vector basemaps in supported ArcGIS apps box.
 If you choose this option, Esri vector basemaps will be used in Map Viewer, Scene Viewer, and ArcGIS apps that support vector basemaps.